Unboxed-Software/solana-course/content/durable-nonces.md

 To build a fully functioning durable transaction, we should make sure to do the following:

-1. use the nonce value in replacement of the recent blockhash.
+1. Use the nonce value in replacement of the recent blockhash.
-2. add the nonceAdvance instruction as the first instruction in the transaction.
+2. Add the nonceAdvance instruction as the first instruction in the transaction.
-3. sign the transaction with the authority of the nonce account.
+3. Sign the transaction with the authority of the nonce account.

 After building and signing the transaction we can serialize it and encode it into a base58 string, and we can save this string in some store to submit it later.